Working Draft — agentrc 0.1.0-draft.6 is an evolving specification draft, not a finished standard. Expect breaking changes. Changelog →

 What agentrc is not

-To stay useful to every runtime instead of competing with them, agentrc deliberately does not define a runtime, a sandbox, a model API, an agent framework, a tool-call wire protocol, or a proprietary registry.
+To stay useful to every runtime instead of competing with them, agentrc deliberately does not define a runtime, a sandbox, a model API, an agent framework, a tool-call wire protocol, a proprietary registry, or a second author-facing policy language.
 See Non-goals for the full list.

 Where to go next